Lovely-Qianyun/Lovely-Qianyun/README.md

-- 👋 Hi, I’m @Lovely-Qianyun
+- 👋 Hi, I’m @Lovely-Qianyun.
-- 👀 I’m interested in loafing on job
+- 👀 I’m interested in loafing on job.
-- 🌱 I’m currently learning DL with Python, Qt in C++
+- 🌱 I’m currently learning Deep Learning and Qt Widgets Application Development.
-- 💞️ I’m looking to collaborate on nothing now
+- ✨ Plan to dive into Transfer learning or something out of programming.
-- 📫 Lovely-Qianyun@qq.com
+- 📫 Contact me via GitHub.

 <!---
 Lovely-Qianyun/Lovely-Qianyun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.